Note that the

 If you have a frames-built website, you probably won't like our advice: If your website was built using frames, re-design it so it no longer uses frames.

 We know that is harsh advice, but rather than pull punches and do workarounds that don't work all that well, you might as well know that, in our experience, any website that has been fully optimized for the search engines has done away with using frames.
-To get the best rankings in as many search engines as possible, it is a necessity to re-design the site and get rid of the frames entirely.
+To get the best rankings in Google, it is a necessity to re-design the site and get rid of the frames entirely.

 So, what CAN you do if you are determined to stick with frames?

-If you are going to do that, however, be warned that it is more trouble than simply re-designing the website to do away with Frames entirely.
-Hence our advice: Redesign the website to do away with frames.
+If you are going to do that, however, be warned that it is more trouble than simply re-designing the website to do away with frames entirely.
+Hence our advice:

 Other factors mitigating against frames:

 - Using frames can cause the browser's "back" button to fail to work, trapping people in a page of your website.
 This can be very frustrating for the person visiting the site.

 - Unless you are very careful, your links can cause duplicate frames to come up within your frames.